* Important *

 - List item 1

 - List item 3

 - etc …

 11. Blockquote.
-Use this functionality to insert a block quote into your content.
-Select the text you would like to display as a block quote and click this button.
+Click this menu item to create a blockquote.
+Simply select the content you would like included as a block quote and click the menu button.

-To exit the quote press the “Enter” key to create a line of space and then click the block quote button again and this will end the command and return your text to normal.
+To exit the quote press the “Enter” key to create a line of space and then click the blockquote button again and this will end the command and return your text to normal formatting.

-12. Dividing Line.
-Use this feature to insert a dividing line into your content …
+12. Divider Line.
+Click this icon to insert dividing lines into your content …

 13. Align Left